 Andrew P. Harris, M.D.

-Dr. Andrew Harris is a dual fellowship-trained orthopedic trauma and hand surgeon who joined University Orthopedic Surgeons in 2020 with years of extensive training in the most advanced bone, joint, and muscle care.
-His expertise includes traumatic orthopedic injuries, fracture repair, and comprehensive treatment of the hand, wrist, and elbow.
+Dr. Andrew Harris is a dual fellowship-trained orthopaedic trauma and hand surgeon who joined University Orthopaedic Surgeons in 2020 with years of extensive training in the most advanced bone, joint, and muscle care.
+His expertise includes traumatic orthopaedic injuries, fracture repair, and comprehensive treatment of the hand, wrist, and elbow.

 In his practice, Dr. Harris aims to treat all his patients as if they were a family member.
 He believes that each patient is unique, and he is focused on providing individualized treatment plans depending on the patient's needs.
 Dr. Harris strives to provide the most up-to-date and evidence-based medicine, from microsurgery for the intricate structures of the hand to advanced care and reconstruction for severe and complex soft-tissue injuries.

 Dr. Harris’s earliest interest in orthopaedics stemmed from seeing the similarities in tools and equipment of doctors and those he used working on classic automobile restoration at a young age.
 When he isn’t seeing patients, Dr. Harris still spends time restoring classic automobiles.
 He also enjoys rock climbing, wakeboarding, snowboarding, and basketball.